Foreign trade of the Soviet Union: Trade with Western industrialized countries

-In the 1970s and 1980s, Soviet trade with the Western industrialized countries was more dynamic than was Soviet trade with other countries, as trade patterns fluctuated with political and economic changes.
+In the 1970s and 1980s, Soviet trade with the Western industrialized countries was more dynamic than Soviet trade with other countries, as trade patterns fluctuated with political and economic changes.
 In the 1970s, the Soviet Union exchanged its energy and raw materials for Western capital goods, and growth in trade was substantial.
 Soviet exports jumped 55 percent, and imports jumped 207 percent.
 The Soviet Union ran a trade deficit with the West throughout this period.

-In 1980 the Soviet Union exported slightly more to the West than it imported.
+In 1980, the Soviet Union exported slightly more to the West than it imported.
 After a temporary shortage of hard currency in 1981, the Soviet Union sought to improve its trade position with the industrialized countries by keeping imports at a steady level and by increasing exports.
 As a result, the Soviet Union began to run trade surpluses with most of its Western partners.
 Much of the income earned from fuel exports to Western Europe was used to pay off debts with the United States, Canada, and Australia, from which the Soviet Union had imported large quantities of grain.

-In 1985 and 1986, trade with the West was suppressed because of heightened East-West political tensions, successful Soviet grain harvests, high Soviet oil production costs, a devalued United States dollar, and falling oil prices.
+In 1985 and 1986, trade with the West was suppressed because of heightened east–west political tensions, successful Soviet grain harvests, high Soviet oil production costs, a devalued United States dollar, and falling oil prices.
 Despite increases in oil and natural gas exports, the Soviet Union's primary hard-currency earners, the country was receiving less revenue from its exports to the West.
-The Soviet Union sold most of its oil and natural gas exports for United States dollars but bought most of its hardcurrency imports from Western Europe.
+The Soviet Union sold most of its oil and natural gas exports for United States dollars but bought most of its hard currency imports from Western Europe.
 The lower value of the United States dollar meant that the purchasing power of a barrel of Soviet crude oil, for example, was much lower than in the 1970s and early 1980s.
-In 1987 the purchasing power of a barrel of Soviet crude oil in exchange for West German goods had fallen to one-third of its purchasing power in 1984.
+In 1987, the purchasing power of a barrel of Soviet crude oil in exchange for West German goods had fallen to one-third of its purchasing power in 1984.

 With the exception of grain, phosphates used in fertilizer production, and high-technology equipment, Soviet dependence on Western imports historically has been minimal.
-A growing hardcurrency debt of US$31 billion in 1986 led to reductions in imports from countries with hard currencies.
-In 1988 Gorbachev cautioned against dependence on Western technology because it required hard currency that "we don't have."
+A growing hard currency debt of US$31 billion in 1986 led to reductions in imports from countries with hard currencies.
+In 1988, Gorbachev cautioned against dependence on Western technology because it required hard currency that "we don't have."
 He also warned that increased borrowing to pay for imports from the West would lead to dependence on international lending institutions.